 Making your own natural remedies is very satisfying.
 First of all, you have total control over the ingredients so you can keep everything natural and avoid ingredients that you might have an allergy or intolerance too.

-It also saves money since not only are the DIY versions less expensive than the store bought, but you can use so many of these ingredients for different applications, so you'll find yourself shopping less too.
+It also saves money since not only are the DIY versions less expensive than the store-bought, but you can use so many of these ingredients for different applications, so you’ll find yourself shopping less too.

-Natural Cold and Flu Supports
+Natural Cold and Flu Remedies

 I'm sure you'll find several of these supports that will work great for you the next time you or your loved ones are ill.

-Note that most have low carb options so they can be incorporated into a low carb / keto lifestyle too.
+Note that most have low-carb options so they can be incorporated into a low carb / keto lifestyle too.

 Elderberry Jam